akroshko/python-sample-code/README.md

 computing ecosystem.

-The results of my work have not been published outside of my thesis yet.
-This repository is a subset of my completed work that I use to demonstrate Python code that I've written.
+The results of my work have not been published outside of my thesis yet, this is only several files I use to demonstrate Python code I've written.

-The full code base is further described in my Ph.D. thesis found at: https://harvest.usask.ca/handle/10388/11831
+The full code base if further described in my Ph.D. thesis found at: https://harvest.usask.ca/handle/10388/11831

 ## Description of the code

-### SageMath-based code
+### SageMath based code

 The `maketrees.sage`, `maketrees_cached.sage`,
-`maketrees_library.sage`, `maketrees_simple.sage` use SageMath to
+`maketrees_library.sage`, `maketrees_simple.sage` uses SageMAth to
 generate Python code that evaluates certain rooted trees.
 These rooted trees are mathematical constructs used to derive the numerical methods under study.
 This code can be run with: